Flexible Workforces: Unleashing the Potential of On-Demand Nursing

 The U.S. healthcare system faces unprecedented challenges, including a growing demand for services due to an aging population, increasing chronic…

-Ongoing development for nurses is essential to enhance their skills and knowledge and keep nurses up to date on advances in clinical practice.
+Ongoing development for nurses is essential to enhance their skills and knowledge and

 Hospital-acquired conditions, such as surgical site infections (SSIs) and complications (SSCs), are a major burden to the U.S. health care system.